 OPC UA vs. MQTT

-1. Integration Effort
+1. Implementation Effort

 2. Communication Model: OPC UA vs. MQTT